 Formal entities are semantically annotated in the source text as explained in §3.5.
 A formal scope consists of the defining position with all its referencing positions.
 This correspondence is highlighted in the text according to the cursor position, see also figure 3.8.
-Here the referencing positions are rendered with an additional border, in reminiscence to a hyperlink: clicking there moves the cursor to the original defining position.
+Here the referencing positions are rendered with an additional border, in reminiscence to a hyperlink.
+A mouse click with C modifier, or the action isabelle.goto-entity (shortcut CS+d) jumps to the original defining position.